RISE ROMAN CATHOLICISM AND PAPAL HIERARCHY

 who refused to comply were punished as heretics.

-Eastern church.
-While most today are content to treat
+church.
+While most today are content to treat doctrine

-doctrine as a piece of sublime mystery, Christians
+as a piece of sublime mystery, Christians then felt

-These were about how Christ, the Son of God, was himself
+about how Christ, the Son of God, was himself God

-God (the doctrine of the Trinity), and how he was
+(the doctrine of the Trinity), and how he was both

 or Christology).
 In order to solidify their stand,

 church leaders had to meet and deliberate.
 Numerous

 councils of bishops were held.
 Four of them, Nicaea